 In 2008, Tiffany was named an Honorary Citizen of Fort Smith, Arkansas and was presented with the “Key to the Frontier,” by Fort Smith Mayor, for her outstanding performance with Fort Smith Symphony.
 In 2009, she was selected as Jack Kent Cooke Young Artist and was featured on National Public Radio’s “From the Top,” which showcases America’s best young classical musicians.
 In 2014, Tiffany released her first album “Natural Beauty” produced by Kawai Pianos in Germany.
 She has been named a 2014 National YoungArts Winner in recognition of her exceptional artistic achievement in classical music.

 Among her many accomplishments, Tiffany recently won first prizes at Chopin International Piano Competition for Young Pianists in Moscow (2012), Kaufman Music Center International Youth Piano Competition in New York (2013) and Juilliard School Pre-College Piano Concerto Competition (2014); as well as the second prize at the 10th Chopin Golden Ring Piano Competition in Slovenia (2014).

-Tiffany currently attends the Columbia University/Juilliard School exchange program and studies piano with Joseph Kalichstein at Juilliard.
+Tiffany currently attends the Columbia University/Juilliard School exchange program on a full scholarship and studies piano with Joseph Kalichstein at Juilliard.
 She has been named a John Jay Scholar by Columbia University for her remarkable academic and extracurricular achievements.